Bhumipat001/Innovedex2025/README.md

 ## 🛠 Lessons Learned

-- Choosing an **uncommon but effective mechanical design** can give a major competitive advantage.
+- Us choosing an **uncommon but effective mechanical design** gave our team a major competitive advantage.
-- Iterating **multiple times before the event** allowed for better tuning and reliability.
+- Iterating **multiple times before the event** allowed for better mechanical reliability and proof testing.
-- Publishing designs can help the community **improve and evolve** robotics solutions.
+- In competition, **not being the fastest might make you lose sometimes, but being unrealiable will make you lose every time.**

 ---